XunOuyang/LeetCode_LintCode/DP/README.md

 583. Delete Operation for Two Strings
 712. Minimum ASCII Delete Sum for Two Strings
 718. Maximum Length of Repeated Subarray

+## burst balloons.
+1039.
+Minimum Score Triangulation of Polygon
+1547.
+Minimum Cost to Cut a Stick